drshahizan/SECP3843/submission/raihanarahim/question1/question1.md

 The web server, Apache, is selected in this architecture to handle the Django application.
 It is responsible for managing HTTP requests from the load balancer, processing them, and generating responses to be sent back to the client/user.
 Additionally, the web server efficiently handles static files like HTML, CSS, and JavaScript to serve the web content.
 #### 4. Django Application Server

-The Django application server takes on the responsibility of handling the Django application, encompassing all aspects related to Django within this specific server.
+The Django application server is responsible to handle the Django application,and all Django files are stored in this server.
 It interprets and executes the Python code responsible for handling requests and generating responses, as Django is a Python framework.
-Additionally, this server interacts with the application's logic, renders dynamic pages (user interface), and communicates with the database to store or retrieve data.
+Additionally, this server interacts with the application's logic, renders the user interface, and communicates with the database to store or retrieve data.
 Furthermore, the Django application server can concurrently communicate with both the web server and the load balancer to receive incoming requests and respond to them accordingly.
 <br>
 Django uses MVT framework which is Models, Views and Templates.
 - Models - used to represent data and database schema of the application.